planetruby/gems/2020/10-parslet.md

 end
 ```

 Here we created two rules and a root.
-Our first rule, `open_tag`, says to match the string `"<!\[CDATA\["` exactly.  `"<![CDATA["` is the opening tag used in SPQR to indicate that the following text is written in that format.
+Our first rule, `open_tag`, says to match the string `"<!\[CDATA\["` exactly.  `"<![CDATA["` is the opening tag used in the XML format to indicate that the following text is written in that format.
 Additionally, brackets have a special meaning in regex, so we use a backslash to escape the character, meaning we want to match that character.

 Our second rule, `expression` just contains `open_tag`.
 In Parslet, you can "call" other rules inside of rules.
 This adds an element of recursion to our parsing, where Ruby will parse that called rule as part of evaluating another rule.
 However, we want to be careful that our recursion doesn't lead to an endless loop.
 So, it's best to think of a rule that describes an input and then determine how we can put them together via recursion.